 An exit strategy for any business is crucial before a sale.

-You can add hundreds of thousands of dollars of additional value to a business by taking the right steps before a sale.
+You can add hundreds of thousands of dollars of additional value to a business by taking the proper steps before a sale.

-Naturally not all the valuation factors are addressable (e.g. competition in the niche) but there are a number of strategic moves you can make to increase the value of your FBA business before a sale.
+Naturally, not all of the valuation factors are addressable (e.g., competition in the niche), but there are several strategic moves you can make to increase the value of your FBA business before a sale.

-As discussed above, suppliers are an important component of the FBA business model.
+As discussed above, suppliers are an essential component of the FBA business model.
 Aim to tie in suppliers and terms with contracts where possible.
-Have a clear operating procedure for working with each one that can easily be handed off to a buyer.
+Have a straightforward operating procedure for working with each that can easily be handed off to a buyer.
 Document and automate that process if possible (more on that below).

-Actively blogging about the products and niche you are in will add more credibility to the business and is another avenue of customer acquisition.
+Actively blogging about the products and niche will add more credibility to the business and is another avenue of customer acquisition.

-It is worth making sure that all the products you sell have been registered through Amazon’s Brand Registry.
-This will preserve the integrity of your brand and stop other sellers trying to sell products on your listing.
+It is worth ensuring that all the products you sell have been registered through Amazon’s Brand Registry.
+This will preserve the integrity of your brand and stop other sellers from trying to sell products on your listing.
 It also reduces matching errors in search.

 Ultimately, it makes your business more defendable and thus more valuable to a buyer.

-One of the biggest issues for Amazon FBA sellers is cash flow and finding money to reinvest in greater supplies but lacking the reserves to do so.
-Advantageous credit terms with suppliers can help a lot with this, though may be the preserve of only very high volume businesses.
+One of the most significant issues for Amazon FBA sellers is cash flow and finding money to reinvest in greater supplies but lacking the reserves to do so.
+Advantageous credit terms with suppliers can help a lot with this, though it may preserve only very high volume businesses.

 One of the main gripes with FBA is the loss of customer information to Amazon.

-Driving email opt-ins on your brand website or including a business card with your product that provides an incentive for customers to put their email into a landing page, are both good ways to build a list.
+Driving email opt-ins on your brand website or including a business card with your product that incentivizes customers to put their email into a landing page are both excellent ways to build a list.

 Email lists are valuable for generating traffic to your products and creating interest in future product launches.
 They can be a sustainable traffic source and an awareness generator for your brand, both of which are valuable to a buyer.

-All FBA seller accounts have a health status and must meet certain criteria if you sell in a restricted category e.g. beauty, health and personal care etc.
+All FBA seller accounts have a health status and must meet specific criteria if you sell in a restricted category e.g., beauty, health and personal care etc.

 Below are the requirements that must be maintained to sell in a restricted category: